Domestic Wells

 New Mexico Headed to (Water) Bankruptcy Court?

-By Executive Committee | March 10, 2021
+By Executive Council | March 10, 2021

 The State Constitution requires the State to balance its annual budget, which prevents financial bankruptcy.
 However, the State is hurtling towards water bankruptcy in many of the State’s distinct hydrologic regions.